rico237/weeclik-ios/Pods/Target Support Files/Pods-WeeClik/Pods-WeeClik-acknowledgements.markdown

 IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Fabric

-Fabric: Copyright 2018 Google, Inc. All Rights Reserved.
-Use of this software is subject to the terms and conditions of the Fabric Software and Services Agreement located at https://fabric.io/terms.
-OSS: http://get.fabric.io/terms/opensource.txt

 ## Firebase